 If you're buying a strata

-If you’re buying a condo, townhouse, or other strata housing, there are additional things you’ll need to consider.
-We flag specific considerations in buying a strata, in addition to what we cover here.
+If you’re buying a condo, townhouse, or other strata housing, there are additional things to consider.
+We flag extra considerations in buying a strata.

 Before you start looking for a new home, consider what you can afford.
-This way, you won’t waste time looking for homes outside your price range.
 Be realistic.
 Consider your other financial goals, like saving for retirement, education costs and travel.
 Make room for unexpected job loss or illness.

 The money you need now

-No matter how you decide to finance your home purchase, you’ll be paying a large amount of your own cash right at the start.
+No matter how you decide to finance your home purchase, you’ll be paying a large amount of your own cash upfront.
 This will include:

 Closing costs.
-The costs associated with buying a new home.
-Some typical closing costs include property transfer taxes, legal fees, and home inspection.
-The BC Financial Services Authority has more information about closing costs.
+This is the money you’ll have to spend to close the deal.
+Typical closing costs include property transfer taxes, legal fees, and home inspection.
+The BC Financial Services Authority has more on closing costs.

-You don’t have to pay rent, but there are other ongoing costs you’ll need to budget for:
+Once the home is yours, there are ongoing costs you’ll need to budget for:

 Monthly mortgage payments.
-Most people need to borrow a lot of money to cover the rest of the purchase price.
+Most people need to borrow money to cover the rest of the purchase price.
 You’ll pay the lender back (typically monthly), with interest.
 This arrangement is called a mortgage.
+Learn more about getting a mortgage.

-Other ongoing costs.
-When you’re renting, your landlord pays the costs of owning.
-As the homeowner, these costs will come out of your pocket.
-They include property taxes, home maintenance, home insurance, utilities, and (if you buy into strata housing) strata fees.
+Ongoing costs of owning.
+These include property taxes, costs of maintaining the home in good repair, home insurance, utilities, and (if you buy into strata housing) strata fees.

 If you find a home you want, you must make a written offer to buy it.
 Your offer should include the terms (such as the purchase price) on which you’re prepared to buy the property.

-In BC, there’s a standard contract of purchase and sale.
-The buyer’s realtor will usually fill out this contract.
-It tells you what your rights are, what commitments you’re making, and the strict deadlines you must meet.
+In BC, a buyer typically makes an offer using a standard contract of purchase and sale.
+If you have a realtor, they should go through the contract with you and help fill it out.
+It’s important to understand what your rights are, what commitments you’re making, and the strict deadlines you must meet.
 We explain key things to know about the standard purchase contract.

 Before you sign the offer, read it carefully.
 It may lead to a legally binding contract if the seller accepts your offer.
-Legally binding means you and the seller must each perform your obligations under the contract (or run the risk of being taken to court).
+Legally binding means you and the seller must each perform your obligations under the contract.
+If you fail to do so, you may run into legal problems, like losing your deposit.
+Each side can also take the other to court to compel them to go through with the sale.

-If you buy a home before it has been built, you'll likely be asked to sign a pre-sale contract or a construction contract.
+If you commit to buying a home before it’s been built, you’ll likely be asked to sign a pre-sale contract or a construction contract.
 These are different from the standard purchase contract.
+The BC Financial Services Authority has a fact sheet on pre-sale contracts.

 “We thought we’d found our dream home, at a price we could afford.
 We couldn’t believe our luck!
-Turns out there was a major drainage issue which would have been too expensive to fix.
-We’re so relieved the inspector flagged this issue.
-Including a subject clause helped us dodge a bullet.”
+Turns out there was a major structural issue which would have cost us too much to fix.
+Including a condition in our offer to have the property inspected helped us avoid financial stress.”

 – Reggie, Langley, BC

-You can choose to walk away from the deal if you’re not satisfied that the conditions have been met by a certain date.
-This date is called the subject removal date.
+In your offer, you need to propose subject removal dates for each condition you add.
 Usually, one week is plenty.
 But think about how much time you’ll need to satisfy your specific inquiries.

 You can make your offer subject to:

-Selling your own home by a certain date, before you can buy the new one.
+selling your own home by a certain date

 “House hunting was a crazy, sometimes deflating experience.
 We felt priced out of the market.
 So when we found a decent home that we could actually afford, we put in an offer to buy it.
 But we thought the offer was like an ‘expression of interest.’
 The seller accepted our offer.
 Once the three day cooling-off period passed, we were locked in!
 Soon, we were wondering if we were settling for something less than what we really want.”